escowles/recipes/_posts/2020-05-09-yellow-layer-cake.md

  	<li>Cool cakes in pans for 10 minutes, then remove from pans and cool for 2 hours before frosting.</li>
 </ul>
 Source: Cook's Illustrated, p 662.

+---

+2020-05-09 19:24:24:
+* This made two very thin cakes
+* When I checked them at 20 minutes, they were still liquid in the middle.
+But at 26 minutes, they were done.
+* I did not put parchment under them, and I had to loosen the sides with a spatula, and then scrape under the edge all the way around, before they would come out of the cake pans.